czottmann/simplenote-js/README.md

-# jquery-simplenote
+# simplenote-js

-A jQuery plugin wrapping the SimpleNote API.
+A JS wrapper for the SimpleNote API.
 Routes all requests through [YQL](http://developer.yahoo.com/yql/) (via HTTPS) using the included Open Data table (see `src/` folder).
+Needs jQuery.

 ## Usage